DataDog/integrations-core/docs/dev/new_check_howto.md

     * required
     * optional
 * `defval`: default value for the parameter, can be empty.
-* `description`: description of the parameter, can span across multiple lines in a special comment block.

 The final layout looks like this: